rajaskakodkar/tanzu-test-infra/docs/prow/authorization.md

 ## Authorization decisions enforced by Prow

 Actions on Prow can be triggered only by webhooks.
-To configure them you must create two Github Secrets on your Prow cluster:
+To configure them you must create Github Secrets on your Prow cluster:
   - `hmac-token` - used to validate webhook
-- `oauth-token` - stores the access token used by the GitHub bot
+  - `github-token` - stores the GitHub appid and cert

-Follow the official [Prow documentation](https://github.com/kubernetes/test-infra/blob/master/prow/getting_started_deploy.md#create-the-github-secrets) to learn how to create the Secrets.
+A GitHub OAuth app can be used to check on PR Status and to enable the rerun button on Prow Status.
+If OAuth is configured, Prow will perform GitHub actions on behalf of the authenticated users.
+This is necessary to fetch information about pull requests for the PR Status page and to authenticate users when checking if they have permission to rerun jobs via the rerun button on Prow Status.
+This requires the following secrets in the Prow service cluster:

+  - `cookie` - used in creating the OAuth token
+  - `github-oauth-config` - stores GitHub OAuth specifics

+Kubernetes secrets are automated in the GKE Prow clusters using External Secrets Operator which synchronizes GCP Secret Manager secrets with Kubernetes secrets.
+This is documented here: [Prow Secrets Management](./prow-secrets-management.md).